 7. Spin around the neighborhood of Gion

-The Gion district is in the heart of the city and is the most traditional part of Kyoto.
-In this old district and specifically on Hanamikouji Street you can enjoy a quiet walk between traditional Japanese houses.
-In addition, from time to time you will come across Japanese women dressed in geisha or dressed in their traditional Japanese costume.
-Perfect for taking pictures.
+The Gion District is in the heart of the city and is the most traditional part of Kyoto.
+In this old neighborhood, particularly on Hanamikouji Street, you can enjoy a peaceful walk among traditional wooden Japanese houses and cobbled streets.

 8. Buy Japanese delicacies at the Nishiki Market